paezha/paezha.github.io/applied_spatial_statistics/22-Area-Data-III.md

 <img src="22-Area-Data-III_files/figure-html/unnamed-chunk-14-1.png" width="672" />

-The empirical variable is the map in the upper left corner (labelled `POP_DENSITY.sma`).
+The empirical variable is the map in the upper left corner (labeled `POP_DENSITY.sma`).
 The remaining 8 maps are simulated variables.
 Would you say the map of the empirical variable is fairly different from the map of the simulated variables?
 What are the key differences?

 An additional advantage of the spatial moving average is its use in the development of scatterplots.
 The information below provides further examples of exploring spatial moving averages with scatterplots.